tirupendyala/multi-docker-container/README.md

-# multi-docker running on AWS Elasticbeanstalk
+# Docker running with Multi-Containers on AWS Elasticbeanstalk